 Arrogance is dangerous

-Our friend history shows that global ambition equals blood.
+Our friend’s history shows that global ambition equals blood.
 Always and without exceptions.
 But if it’s to save the planet, why not, huh?

-If only there was some way to influence decision makers to act, you know.
+If only there were some way to influence decision-makers to act, you know.
 If only we’d lived in a polity where the masses could regularly express their political opinion and get to decide who does what.
 Oh, wait.
 We do.
 Well, some of us at least.

 But don’t worry.
 The planet will be fine.
-Mouldy rock-spaceship will continue its aeons long journey.
+Moldy rock-spaceship will continue its aeons long journey.
 Just without the talking apes onboard.